What Should You Consider Before Signing a Commercial Lease?

 What You Should Know Before You Sign a Commercial LeaseAs a new or even experienced business owner, signing the lease on a commercial space can be a complicated venture and, depending on availability, can demand some patience and a lot of homework.
 In the business world, knowledge is power.
 Unfortunately, lack of knowledge can trip you up and cause untold stress and financial and legal heartache.
 Before you venture into the world of leasing commercial property and signing a commercial lease, arm yourself with information.

 Research is your new best friend as you try to understand the type of property you need, the size, and all the other incidentals that go into leasing a commercial space.
 One of the best ways to do that is to speak with an experienced San Antonio business lawyer or a commercial real estate attorney who you can trust.

 Understand Your NeedsLike anything else, it’s better to understand your needs before you seek out prospects.
 Looking at commercial property will be overwhelming without understanding exactly what you are looking for, the geographic area you want to target, and how much you can afford to pay.

+Consider your space.
 Some spaces will require modifications such as provisions for offices or cubicles within the larger area, or additional wiring for better communications systems.

 Consider your competition.
 Do you have competitors in the area?
 Will the landlord be able to lease to a competitor once you are in?
 You should understand the concept of exclusive-use phrasing in your lease as this may be very important to ensuring against competition setting up in the same building.

+Who is the building owner?
+The landlord?
 The landlord is often not the building owner.
 Know as much as you can about both.
 You would never go into a partnership with someone you didn’t know.
 Your lease is a business partnership.
 Check the public records, ask other tenants, ask your San Antonio commercial real estate lawyer or a commercial real estate professional.
 There are many ways a tenant/landlord relationship can go awry.
 Don’t let that happen to you.

 Understand What Kind of Property and Area You Are Looking ForYou may have a product with a specific demographic you want to be near, you may want your signage to be seen from the road, you may need industrial space with loading docks, or you may just be looking for a small office.
 Regardless of what you are looking for, you want to understand and target specific areas based on those needs and understand the different types of commercial properties.

 Know the LawsRegardless of whether the landlord or the broker assures you that you are fine under local zoning or other municipal or state laws, do your own homework.
 Once you are in, it becomes your headache to fix if you can’t operate legally under the current laws.
 Nuisance and environmental stipulations and regulations can also trip you up.
 The landlord or broker may not even be aware of them.

 A Commercial Lease is a Different AnimalAlthough you may be familiar with a residential lease agreement, the similarity to commercial leases is that they are completely different animals.
 The world of the commercial lease is far more broad, more flexible, more negotiable, but it also offers less protections for you as a tenant.
 Consider that